MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/container-insights-troubleshoot.md

 See [Assign role permissions to a user or group](/azure/aks/control-kubeconfig-access#assign-role-permissions-to-a-user-or-group) for details on how to assign these roles for AKS and [Access and identity options for Azure Kubernetes Service (AKS)](/azure/aks/concepts-identity) to learn more about role assignments.

-## I don't see Image and Name property values populated when I query the ContainerLog table
+## Image and Name values aren't populated in the ContainerLog table

-For agent version ciprod12042019 and later, by default these two properties aren't populated for every log line to minimize cost incurred on log data collected.
-There are two options to query the table that include these properties with their values:
+For agent version `ciprod12042019` and later, these two properties aren't populated by default for every log line to minimize cost incurred on log data collected.
+You can either enable collection of these properties or modify your queries to include these properties from other tables.

-### Option 1

-Join other tables to include these property values in the results.

 Modify your queries to include `Image` and `ImageTag` properties from the `ContainerInventory` table by joining on `ContainerID` property.
 You can include the `Name` property (as it previously appeared in the `ContainerLog` table) from the `KubepodInventory` table's `ContainerName` field by joining on the `ContainerID` property.
-We recommend this option.

-The following example is a sample detailed query that explains how to get these field values with joins.
+The following sample query shows how to get use joins to retrieve these values.

 ```
-//Let's say we're querying an hour's worth of logs
+//Set the time window for the query
 let startTime = ago(1h);
 let endTime = now();
+//
-//Below gets the latest Image & ImageTag for every containerID, during the time window
+//Get the latest Image & ImageTag for every containerID
 let ContainerInv = ContainerInventory | where TimeGenerated >= startTime and TimeGenerated < endTime | summarize arg_max(TimeGenerated, *)  by ContainerID, Image, ImageTag | project-away TimeGenerated | project ContainerID1=ContainerID, Image1=Image ,ImageTag1=ImageTag;
+//
-//Below gets the latest Name for every containerID, during the time window
+//Get the latest Name for every containerID
 let KubePodInv  = KubePodInventory | where ContainerID != "" | where TimeGenerated >= startTime | where TimeGenerated < endTime | summarize arg_max(TimeGenerated, *)  by ContainerID2 = ContainerID, Name1=ContainerName | project ContainerID2 , Name1;
+//
-//Now join the above 2 to get a 'jointed table' that has name, image & imagetag.
-Outer left is safer in case there are no kubepod records or if they're latent
+//Join the above to get a jointed table that has name, image & imagetag.
+Outer left is used in case there are no kubepod records or if they're latent
 let ContainerData = ContainerInv | join kind=leftouter (KubePodInv) on $left.ContainerID1 == $right.ContainerID2;
+//
-//Now join ContainerLog table with the 'jointed table' above and project-away redundant fields/columns and rename columns that were rewritten
-//Outer left is safer so you don't lose logs even if we can't find container metadata for loglines (due to latency, time skew between data types, etc.)
+//Join ContainerLog table with the jointed table above, project-away redundant fields/columns, and rename columns that were rewritten.
+Outer left is used so logs aren't lost even if no container metadata for loglines is found.
 ContainerLog
 | where TimeGenerated >= startTime and TimeGenerated < endTime
 | join kind= leftouter (